Geocodio/docs/source.html.md

 `riding-next` is a preview of upcoming, redistricted ridings.
 The redistricted ridings were established in 2023 and will be in effect for a federal general election called any time after April 22, 2024.

-Geocodio will automatically be returning redistricted ridings after April 22, 2024 when the `riding` field append is requested.

 <!--FIELD:ca:riding-next-->

 > Example for "300 King St, Sturgeon Falls, ON P2B 3A1, Canada"